-© June 2023 ICCRP

-are led by international

-co-applicants (COAS)

-& collaborators (CoLs)

 Governance & Advisory Groups

-Steering Committee (SC) The SC is the ICCRP's primary decision-making body where all key information related to RSs, WGs, and ACs is received and communicated across the project.
+Steering Committee (SC)

+The SC is the ICCRP's primary decision-making body where all key information related to RSs, WGs, and ACs is received and communicated across the project.
 It visions and leads partnership activities including: research development, implementation, and assessment, operations, budget management, resource allocation, hiring staff, dispute resolution, monitoring process and progress, and timely production of deliverables.

-ICCRP SC Members: Blanchet-Cohen (CoA, Concordia U), Collins (PD, TMU), Cuevas-Parra (CoA, U Edinburgh), Jamieson (CoA, U Cape Town), Rizzini (CoA, PUC-Rio U), Ruiz-Casares (CoA, TMU), Tisdall (CoA, U Edinburgh), and Wright (CoA, IICRD).
-Working Groups (WGs) Our four WGs are integral to the research processes in all RSs, as key vehicles for synthesis of case-study data and incisive application of our theoretical approach of relational child rights.
+SC Members: Blanchet-Cohen (CoA, Concordia U), Collins (PD, TMU), Cuevas-Parra (CoA, U Edinburgh), Jamieson (CoA, U Cape Town), Rizzini (CoA, PUC-Rio U), Ruiz-Casares (CoA, TMU), Tisdall (CoA, U Edinburgh), and Wright (CoA, U Edinburgh).

+Working Groups (WGs) Our five WGs are integral to the research processes in all RSs, as key vehicles for synthesis of case-study data and incisive application of our theoretical approach of relational child rights.
 Each RS and WG has been discreetly developed to include young people, experts and emerging researchers, practitioners, policymakers, and a diverse mix of co-applicants, collaborators, and partners, as well as geographies and generations.
-WGs guide case studies in relation to the following four themes: ethics, participatory methods, conceptual interconnections, and policy.
-Intergenerational Advisory Committee (IAC) IAC members have been carefully chosen to augment ICCRP expertise, perspectives, and best practices for intergenerational partnerships.
+WGs guide case studies in relation to the following five themes: Ethics, Participatory Methodology, Conceptual Interconnections, Policy, and Data & Evaluation.

+Intergenerational Advisory Committee

+IAC members have been carefully chosen to augment ICCRP expertise, perspectives, and best practices for intergenerational partnerships.
 Members are Canadian and international young people and adults, who meet biannually, to provide intergenerational advice to the SC on directions and processes of the ICCRP.
-The IAC includes 8 adult CoLs and 14 young people from case study projects and partners.
+The IAC includes 10 adult CoLs and 14 young people from case study projects and partners.
 Child and Youth IAC Members from South Africa, Brazil, Bolivia, Scotland, & Canada.
-Adult IAC Collaborators: Greenwood (Senate of Canada from UNBC), Karunan (Thammasat U), Mezmur (U Western Cape), Myers (Independent Researcher), Perera (OneChild), Vergara (U Santiago), Johnson (U of the Highlands & Islands [Millennium Institute]), and Strickland (ITESO).
-Partners Advisory Committee (PAC) The PAC works closely with the SC to advise on research directions to ensure that the ICCRP maintains its focus on research, policy, and practice and remains responsive to partner contexts and priorities.
+Adult IAC Collaborators: Dumont (Community Educator), Greenwood (Senate of Canada from UNBC), Karunan (Thammasat U), Mezmur (U Western Cape), Myers (Independent Researcher), Nanima (U Western Cape), Perera (OneChild), Vergara (U Santiago), Johnson (U Highlands & Islands [Millennium Institute]), and Strickland (ITESO).

+Partners Advisory Committee (PAC)

+The PAC works closely with the SC to advise on research directions to ensure that the ICCRP maintains its focus on research, policy, and practice and remains responsive to partner contexts and priorities.
 It plays a crucial role in supporting the interpretation and relevance of findings from the perspectives of national and international organizations directly involved in children's rights research, policy, and practice.
 See partners listed below.

-Knowledge Mobilization Committee (KMbC) The KMbC will include team members with extensive relevant expertise and access to stakeholder networks, who facilitate multidirectional, national and international flow of knowledge across academia and society, furthering intellectual exchange with partners, researchers, young people, and practitioners.
-At any given moment, at least 5 IAC youth members and 5 partners will also sit on the KMbC to inform KMb approaches to advance academic, practitioner and youth-accessible KMb.
-Intergenerational Partnerships (IPs) IPs are about adults and young people working together to learn from each other's expertise, knowledge and experiences.
+Knowledge Mobilization Committee (KMbC)

+The KMbC includes team members with extensive relevant expertise and access to stakeholder networks, who facilitate multidirectional, national and international flow of knowledge across academia and society, furthering intellectual exchange with partners, researchers, young people, and practitioners.
+The KMbC is currently comprised of 11 ICCRP members representing diverse sectoral and geographical perspectives and will advise on approaches to advance academic, practitioner and child- and youth-accessible knowledge mobilization.

+Intergenerational Partnerships (IPs)

+IPs are about adults and young people working together to learn from each other's expertise, knowledge and experiences.
 The ICCRP believes that we need both adults and children to address and understand children's rights.